jlamberts/udacity-deeprl-p1/README.md

 * [Mac Os](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 * [Windows 32 bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 * [Windows 64 bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-After downloading, use 7zip or another archive tool to extract the environment file into the `unity_env` directory.
+After downloading, use 7zip or another archive tool to extract the environment file into the root project directory.
 By default, the code is set up to look for the Mac OS version of the environment, so you will need to modify the UNITY_ENV_PATH variable in `run_experiments.py` or `run_agent.py` to point to your new version.